What you need to

 Once you have enrolled as a student, the first step is to sign up for a Fast Track exam through your admissions advisor.
 They’ll make sure you are signed up for all of the exams that make sense for the life and work experience you have and are applicable to the program you are pursuing.
 Fast Track exams run weekly and there is no additional cost.

 Once the exam opens, you’ll have a set period of time to complete the exam online.
 On average, each Fast Track exam takes 3-5 hours to complete.
-If you earn a score of 70% or higher, you’ll receive proficiency credit for the class, the course will be removed from your schedule, and you won’t have to pay the tuition for that course.
-If you score below a 70%, the course remains on your schedule as planned, but there is no penalty to your grade point average or academic standing.
+If you earn a score of 70% or higher for undergraduate exams or 80% for graduate exams, you’ll receive proficiency credit for the class, the course will be removed from your schedule, and you won’t have to pay the tuition for that course.
+If you score below a 70% (undergraduate) or 80% (graduate), the course remains on your schedule as planned, but there is no penalty to your grade point average or academic standing.